comeon-group/comeon-gamelove-assignment/README.md

     * Each item in this list should contain:
         * The game identifier.
         * Number of loves the game has.
+  * It should be possible to fetch all games.

 ## Deliverables: